Supervisor Development Program (SDP)

 The Thinking Behind It

 This programme is not a generic supervision handout.
-It draws on the best writing and research on the first-line-leadership transition — distilled into a few models a supervisor can use on the floor the same afternoon — and then goes further, into the frameworks Avinash uses to develop first-line leaders inside his own 100-plus member organisation.
+It draws on the best writing and research on the first-line-leadership transition — including the wartime Training Within Industry work that became part of the foundation of the Toyota Production System — distilled into a few models a supervisor can use on the floor the same afternoon.
+Then it goes further, into the frameworks Avinash uses to develop first-line leaders inside his own 100-plus member organisation.

 Ideas & books we draw on